District Overseer Reports

 (The Bigelow District extends from Route 4 to the Long Falls Dam Road.
 It has 68.3 miles of A.T. and side trail.)

-CJ Manza was the Horns Pond caretaker this past season.
-CJ was very efficient as a caretaker and ridge runner in the area, plus being a friendly and helpful host to many hikers.
+Ian Fitzmorris was the Horns Pond caretaker this past season.
+Ian was very efficient as a caretaker and ridge runner in the area, plus being a friendly and helpful host to many hikers.
+Ian will be returning to Horns Pond this coming season.

-Also spending six weeks constructing numerous drainage structures last season was a Maine Conservation Crew under the direction of Tyler Fogg.
-They worked from Rt.
-27 south to the summit of North Crocker.
+Also constructing numerous drainage structures and stone steps last season was a Maine Conservation Crew under the direction of Savannah Steele.
+They did excellent work from the Caribou Valley Rd. north to the summit of North Crocker.
+This was a six week project.

 Overseer Tom Gorrill